afni/Post_doc_position_available/README.md

 + Experience in computational linear algebra.
 + An interest in "problem solving" both independently and collaboratively.

 This is government contractor position.
+Salary scale is on a general staff level and depends on applicant's years of experience.

 We are looking for someone to start as soon as practicable, but the timing is flexible.